Tournamatch/trn-core/readme.txt

 7. The WordPress backend **Manage Games** page.
 You can upload game thumbnails, create new games, edit existing games, and delete games on this page.

 == Changelog ==

+= 4.6.0 =
+* New: Added support for admins to add competitors to ladder events.
+* Fix: Match confirmation links 404 after 4.5 update.
+* Fix: The competitor dropdown select for tournament registrations is not styled correctly.

 = 4.5.0 =
 * New: Added a filter to rename or move routes to a sub-directory.